mcarvin8/prepare-salesforce-sandboxes/README.md

 This script can be used to check the current sandbox status.

 When the sandbox is ready for use, the status will be `Completed`.

+## Salesforce CLI Bash Script

+You can use the `scripts/bash/create_sandbox.sh` script to run the native Salesforce CLI create and refresh sandbox command.

+Provide the script a `$SANDBOX` environment variable with the sandbox name.
+Set a `$DO_NOT_REFRESH` environment variable with the protected sandboxes separated by commas.

 ## CI/CD Examples